kdp55/mini3FAQ/README.md

 It is final project of course IS601 (Web system Development).
 It gives opportunity to learn laravel concepts, sqlite, bootstrap and php storm concepts.

-Basically, in FAQ project, I have implemented "better UI" features.
+Basically, in FAQ project, I have implemented "better UI" and "follow/unfollow" features.

-# 1. Installation:

-You need to add bootstrap plugins:- go -> file -> settings -> plugins -> Bootstrap

-or can be added in app.blade.php and welcome.blade.php

-# 2. Run FAQ project:
+# 1. Run FAQ project:

-1. User need to open herokuapp(shown as below)
+1. User need to register on website
-2. User have facility to know "about" website
-3. Better outcome of UI
+2. User can select "follow user" from drop-down.
+3. User can view already registered users are following or not.
-4. User can login/register and create questions - answers.
+4. User can view "About" page

 # Deployment
 Heroku app: https://finalis601kp.herokuapp.com/

 # Build with:
 Laravel - (MVC)framework for php

 SQLite - Database management system

 Bootstrap - front end framework for website and web application

 # License: